 The principle that any person who has demonstrated his or her good behaviour and character by completion of a rehabilitation period should benefit from the proposed spent conviction regime is at the heart of the proposed Bill.
 Therefore, anyone who would seek to benefit from the scheme on more than two occasions would have qualified through lengthy rehabilitation periods on each occasion.
 IPRT sees no reason why, in such exceptional circumstances, an individual should not be able to benefit from the Bill on a third or subsequent occasion, given that previous convictions will have been taken into account at the point of sentence.

-- IPRT believes that convictions handed down at one court sitting should be considered as one "conviction" for the purposes of the Act. - We also believe that the limitation on only two convictions being classified as spent convictions is unnecessary and should be removed.
+IPRT believes that the limitation on only two convictions being classified as spent convictions is unnecessary and should be removed.

-Case Study 3: Conor's story
+Case Study 3: Ciarán's story